Amstetten, Lower Austria: History

 There are traces of human settlements from the Stone Age and the Bronze Age in the area.
 The first permanent settlement in the area to be mentioned in written sources was Ulmerfeld, mentioned in 995.
 The first mention of Amstetten itself is dated to 1111.
 In 1858, the town was linked to the rest of Austria-Hungary by railroad.
 Since 1868, it has also been the seat of the local district administration.

-During World War II, there were two subcamps of the Mauthausen-Gusen concentration camp in Amstetten.
+In 1938, it was annexed by Germany.
+During World War II, there were two subcamps of the Mauthausen-Gusen concentration camp in Amstetten, one for men, and one for women.
+Up to 3,500 people were imprisoned in the subcamps, including Poles, Jews, Greeks, French, Soviets, Hungarians, Belgians, Romanis, Sinti, Germans, Italians, Dutch, Czechs, Slovaks and Yugoslavs.
+There were also one British, American, Latvian, Norwegian, Romanian, and Spanish woman each.
+Many prisoners were killed during an Allied bombing of the town on 20 March 1945, as they were not allowed to enter the air-raid bunkers.
+After the defeat of Germany in the war, it was again part of restored independent Austria.